This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

 -

 Deploying vSockets from the Azure marketplace is not supported for Azure sites based in China.
-To deploy a vSocket in China, manually deploy the vSocket with the Cato installation script, see Deploying an Azure vSocket Site with the Cato Script.
+To deploy a vSocket in China, manually deploy the vSocket with the Cato installation script, see Deploying an Azure vSocket Site Manually.

 -